-There are sixteen

-policies, grouped into six themes that have been created to supports the Vision for Swanton Morley and the Objectives of this Neighbourhood Plan (see pages 22 and 23).
+There are nineteen policies, grouped into six themes that have been created to supports the Vision for Swanton Morley and the Objectives of this Neighbourhood Plan (see pages 22 and 23).
 Each policy has emerged from a series of consultation events and finalised by the Neighbourhood Plan Steering Group.

-Breckland District Council has identified and allocated growth in Swanton Morley.
 Policy 1 is about keeping Swanton Morley a separate village and stopping it being swallowed up and becoming part of Dereham.
 Policy 2 allows for the village to grow over the next twenty years in a thoughtful manner.
 Policy 3 seeks to ensure that growth also provides defined benefits for the local community.
 Policy 4 ensures Affordable Housing is made available to those with a connection to Swanton Morley first.
 Policy 5 seeks to clarify support and 'local', should any exception sites come forward around the village, with Policy 6 bringing local accountability for delivery of planning obligations.

-Policy 7 designates 'Local Green Space' and Policy 8 provides protection for our existing green space.
-As Swanton Morley is such a beautiful place Policy 9 looks to protect the views loved by local residents, with Policy 10 providing improvement accessibility in and biodiversity.
+Policy 7 and Policy 8 provide protection for our green space and open space whilst Policy 9 addresses the ongoing management and maintenance of any new open space.

+As Swanton Morley is such a beautiful place Policy 10 looks to protect the views loved by local residents, with Policy 11 providing improvement in accessibility and biodiversity.
-Policy 11 outlines the

-approach taken to enhance and improve the design of any new homes built in Swanton Morley.
-Policy 12 ensures that new development does not cause flooding issues or increase flood risk.
+Policy 12 outlines the approach taken to enhance design of any new homes built, whilst Policy 13 looks to stop previous mistakes being made through lack of parking provision.
+Policy 14 ensures that new development does not cause flooding issues.
+Policy 15 looks to address the housing mix in Swanton Morley and recognises the local needs.

-Improvements in the provision of broadband speeds and mobile signal strength are supported in Policy 13.
-Whilst support for employment opportunities and local shops is given within Policy 14.
+Improvements in the provision of broadband speeds and mobile signal strength are supported in Policy 16.
+Whilst support for employment opportunities and local shops is given within Policy 17.

-Policy 15 supports the provision for Swanton Morley residents of additional community facilities and services.
-Many local residents see increasing traffic and its impact on road safety as an issue; Policy 16 is focused on the mitigation and measures to reduce that impact.
+Policy 18 supports the provision for Swanton Morley residents of additional community facilities and services.

+Many local residents see increasing traffic and its impact on road safety as an issue; Policy 19 is focused on the mitigation and measures to reduce that impact.